 All salaried and full time hourly employees are granted vacation benefits in varying amounts to specified maximums depending on length of service with the Authority.
 There is no accumulation of vacation from fiscal year to fiscal year.
-Sick leave is earned each month and may be accumulated without limit.
+Sick leave is earned each month and may be accumulated without limit and is included in accounts payable and accrued expenses on the statement of net position.
 Employees who retire from the Authority will be paid for 25% of sick leave accumulated, up to a maximum of \$2,500.